ice-energy/jreed/content/post/post_008/WallMounted_Desktop.md

 I got the biggest one I could find.
 The key is the Barrel.
 The spec for the Barrel is `7.4 * 5.0`.

-The Board can handle 12amps so this Power Supply be just fine.
+According to the User Manual, the MotherBoard can handle 12amps, while this power supply can put out a max of only 9.23amps.
+So yeah, the MotherBoard will be fine!

+---

-## Sata Power Cable
+# Sata Power Cable

 **RaidMax RC-044-O** &nbsp; &nbsp; Link here:  [SataPowerCable](https://www.frys.com/product/9050437?source=google&gclid=EAIaIQobChMIjr6xppqi2wIVBA5pCh36jwUqEAYYASABEgIpqvD_BwE)